Kentenia State Forest

 Kentenia State Forest is a state forest in Harlan County, Kentucky, United States.
 It became Kentucky's first state forest in 1919 when the land was donated to the state by the coal company Kentenia-Cantron.
 The land is scattered across seven tracts on the south side of Pine Mountain.
+The park is accessed through Little Shepherd Trail, which is only partly paved and between U.S. 119 and U.S. 421.
+The 38-mile narrow road follows the crest of Pine Mountain and is partly within the Kentenia State Forest.